 like attorney Natalie B. Choate and CPA Ed Slott the past few years is truly a

-assurance that you have found the "worker" to fix your IRA problem.
+assurance that you have found the "worker" to fix your IRA problem at

-time" on client accounts before they die -- leaving beneficiaries few
+way" on client accounts before they die.
+This leaves beneficiaries

 With my resources and experience, I

-can take on the largest IRA cases out there now and in almost every instance, I am able to rescue the
+take on some of the largest IRA cases and in almost every instance, I am able to rescue the

 money from instant or short term taxation.